js-joda/js-joda/README.md

 By contributing to js-joda, you agree that your contributions will be licensed under its BSD license.

+Note that pull requests and issues will only be considered so far as matching the threeten backport API.
+Additional requested features will be rejected.

 ## License

 Joda time is the base for JSR-310 that became part of Java SE 8 in the java.time package.